ahmednkhan24/Self-Balancing-Tree-AVL-Data-Structure/CTAdatabaseAnalysis-C#-SQL/README.txt

-UIC - CS 341 - Programming Language Design and Implementation - Project 8: CTA Database Analysis using C# and SQL
+University of Illinois (Chicago): CTA Database Analysis using C# and SQL

 This project uses data obtained from a Chicago Transit Authority database.
 There are 5 unique tables within the database that are all connected using primary and foreign keys.